vidhan66/Dashboard-Analysis/README.md

 # Customer Churn Analysis Dashboard

 ## Overview
-This repository contains a comprehensive dashboard for analyzing customer churn at a telecom company.
+This repository contains a comprehensive and live dashboard for analyzing customer churn at a telecom company.
 The analysis includes data cleaning, visualization, and insights to identify key patterns in service usage across different regions and times.

 ## Data Cleaning and Analysis
 ### Data Cleaning